AloisSeckar/nuxt-ignis/docs/2-2-configuration.md

 Set the value via `NUXT_PUBLIC_IGNIS_PRESET_DB` env variable.

-Value other than `off` will override Optional modules setting.
+Setting the database preset will override individual settings for `neon` and  `supabase` modules.

 ## Forms preset
 It is possible to pick from three options: